Mini-IT/SnipeUnityPackage/README.md

 ## Updating

 Unity Package Manager doesn't support auto updates for git-based packages.
-That is why Snipe Client Tools comes with its own Updater (<b>`Snipe/Updater`</b> menu item).
+That is why Snipe Client Tools comes with its own Updater (<b>`Snipe -> Updater`</b> menu item).

 Alternatively there are some other methods:
 * You may use [UPM Git Extension](https://github.com/mob-sakai/UpmGitExtension).